 The average person in the world is 4.4-times richer than in 1950.
-But beyond the global average, how did incomes change in countries around the world?
+But beyond this global average, how did incomes change in countries around the world?
+Who gained the most, who gained the least?
 And why should we care about the growth of incomes?
-These are the two questions I answer in this post.
+These are the questions I answer in this post.

 GDP – Gross Domestic Product – measures the total production of an economy as the monetary value of all goods and services produced during a specific period, mostly one year.
 Dividing GDP by the size of the population gives us GDP per capita to measure the prosperity of the average person in a country.
 Because all expenditures in an economy are someone else’s income we can think of GDP per capita as the average income of people in that economy.
 Here at Core-Econ you find a more detailed definition.